viraat/fellowshipai/README.md

-# Omniglot data set for one-shot learning
+# Siamese Networks for one-shot learning

-This is a challenge submission for [fellowship.ai](fellowship.ai) cohort 13.
+This is a challenge submission for [fellowship.ai](https://fellowship.ai) cohort 13.

 The challenge is to perform 1-shot learning on the [Omniglot dataset](https://github.com/brendenlake/omniglot).